For additional criminal justice information

 The following eleven additional offenses categories, known as Group B offenses, are those for which only arrest data are reported.

-Submission guidelines are outlined in the Uniform Crime Reporting National Incident-Based Reporting System, Volume 1: Data Collection Guidelines, and Volume 2: Data Submission Specifications.
-Stated in Volume 1, p.
-3, Section D:
+Submission guidelines are outlined in the Uniform Crime Reporting (UCR) Program’s NIBRS Volume 1: Data Collection Guidelines, August 2000.
+Section D, p.
+3 of NIBRS Volume 1, states:

-Full participation in NIBRS necessitates that an agency have the data processing and other resources needed to meet all of NIBRS' reporting requirements. . . .
-Because data to be extracted from the reports for national purposes are more detailed in NIBRS than in the traditional UCR Program, increased data entry and data processing burdens are involved.
-Therefore, agencies wishing to participate should have sufficient data processing and other resources to fulfill all of the reporting requirements set forth in Volume 2: Data Submission Specifications.
+Full participation in NIBRS necessitates that an agency have the data processing and other resources needed to meet all of NIBRS’ requirements.
+Participation should not place any significantly new burden on officers preparing incident and arrest reports as most of the data required for NIBRS are already being entered into such reports.
+On the other hand, because the data to be extracted from the reports for national purposes are more detailed in NIBRS than in the traditional UCR Summary system, increased data entry and data processing burdens are involved.
+Therefore, agencies wishing to participate should have sufficient data processing and other resources to fulfill all of the reporting requirements set forth in NIBRS Volume 2: Data Submission Specifications.

-NIBRS data are to be generated as a by-product of state and local Incident-based Reporting (IBR) Systems.
-This means that a state or local agency may build its IBR System to suit its individual needs; i.e., it can have a different file structure than that used by the National UCR Program and include additional data elements and data values.
-However, when it is time to report to the National UCR Program, the state or local agency should extract from its IBR System only the data required by NIBRS and record it onto magnetic tapes in NIBRS' format for submission to the FBI.
+NIBRS data are to be generated as a by-product of state and local incident-based reporting (IBR) systems.
+This means that a state or local agency may build its IBR system to suit its individual needs; i.e., it can have a different file structure than that used by the national UCR Program and include additional data elements and data values.
+However, when it is time to report to the national UCR Program, the local or state agency should extract from its IBR system only the data required by NIBRS and record it onto magnetic media in NIBRS’ format for submission to the FBI.<

-Before a state or local agency begins submitting data directly to the FBI, the agency will be asked to demonstrate its ability to meet NIBRS' reporting requirements by submitting test [data] to the FBI.
-If a local agency is going to participate indirectly through its State UCR Program, it is the state's responsibility to ensure that the local agency is able to fulfill NIBRS data submission requirements.
+Before a local or state agency begins submitting data directly to the FBI, the agency will be asked to demonstrate its ability to meet NIBRS’ reporting requirements by submitting test data on magnetic media to the FBI.
+If a local agency is going to participate indirectly through its state UCR Program, it is the state’s responsibility to ensure that the local agency is able to fulfill NIBRS data submission requirements.

-No. UCR policy is to accept NIBRS test tapes only from individual state UCR Programs or from individual submitting agencies in those states that do not possess a state Program.
-However, a case by case assessment may be conducted to determine if any one state, county, or local agency can be considered.
-(Volume 1: Data Collection Guidelines, p.
-4)
+The UCR Program’s policy is to accept NIBRS test tapes only from individual state UCR Programs or from individual submitting agencies in those states that do not possess a state Program.
+However, the FBI may conduct a case-by-case assessment to determine if any one local, county, state, tribal, or federal agency can be considered.

 Determining the nature and extent of the illicit drug problem and the law enforcement response is one of NIBRS' primary objectives.
 However, NIBRS' policy only requires the seizing officer/agency to report the Suspected Drug Type and Estimated Quantity.
 This policy permits an approximation of the type and amount of illicit drug seized without requiring exact determinations.
 In 1991, NIBRS' procedures were modified to give reporting agencies the option of entering code XX = Not Reported as an authorized data value for the drug quantity data element.
 This modification allows reporting agencies time to send suspected substances to a laboratory for assessment before entering measurement data.
 The XX code is for interim purposes only and must later be replaced with a specific measurement.
 The FBI conducts periodic computer checks to ensure that the XX codes appearing on incident reports are eventually replaced by a specific measurement code.
 (Volume 1: Data Collection Guidelines, p.
 88)